Single Use Plastics Directive

 Plastic Packaging and the Single-Use Plastics Directive

-The goal of the Single-Use Plastics (SUP) Directive is to prevent and reduce the impact on the environment of certain plastic products and to promote a transition to a circular economy.
+The goal of the Single-Use Plastics Directive (SUPD) is to prevent and reduce the impact on the environment of certain plastic products and to promote a transition to a circular economy.
 In particular, the Directive aims to tackle marine littering and plastic waste through a harmonised legislative framework across the EU.

 It introduces a number of different measures on single-use plastics products, which include market restrictions, consumption reductions, marking requirements, mandatory recycled content and separate collections and clean-up litter costs.
-Some of these measures apply to single-use plastic packaging, such as certain type of food and beverage containers.
+Some of these measures apply to single-use plastic packaging, such as certain types of food and beverage containers.

 Our position